nodejs/node/doc/api/tls.md

 When enabled, TLS packet trace information is written to `stderr`.
 This can be used to debug TLS connection problems.

-Note: The format of the output is identical to the output of `openssl s_client -trace` or `openssl s_server -trace`.
+The format of the output is identical to the output of `openssl s_client -trace` or `openssl s_server -trace`.
 While it is produced by OpenSSL's `SSL_trace()` function, the format is undocumented, can change without notice, and should not be relied on.

 ### `tlsSocket.encrypted`

 <!-- YAML
 added: v0.11.4
 -->